 - The Pittsburgh Parks Conservancy, in partnership with the City of Pittsburgh, is in the process of restoring and upgrading the “Chicken Hill” section of McKinley Park.
 This project will be built by contractors and the Department of Public Works (DPW).

-- A contractor will be selected in late 2018 to complete a large series of rain gardens to manage stormwater from the neighborhood.
-The whole project should be complete in time for a fun summer, 2019!
+- A contractor will be selected in the very near future to complete a large series of rain gardens to manage stormwater from the neighborhood.
+Sections of the park will be completed throughout the year and the whole project should be complete in 2019!

 - Community meetings were held to discuss a concept plan for the Chicken Hill area of McKinley Park in January and March.
 See what was presented at that meeting here.